PreetamGKatakali/100Days-Of-Coding/Day73/README.md

 # Day65🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program to create the binary tree.
+- Write a program to clone the linkedlist.
-- Write a program to print the tree in the postOrder,perOrder,inOrder.
+- Write a program to reverse the linked list.

 ## Installing the Java and Node
 Follow Links :